-This fully online 18-credit certificate is designed for parents, certified educators, educational support personnel, and interested members of the community to gain practical knowledge for supporting children and adults diagnosed with autism.
-The program addresses the wide range of competencies that are necessary for the provision of effective educational programming for students who are diagnosed with autism and other pervasive developmental disorders.
+This fully online 18-credit certificate is designed for certified educators, educational support personnel, parents, and interested members of the community to gain practical knowledge for supporting children and adults diagnosed with autism.
+The program addresses the wide range of competencies that are necessary for the provision of effective educational programming for students with autism spectrum disorders and other pervasive developmental disorders.

 |ED.871.510||Legal Aspects, Service Systems, and Current Issues in Special Education||3|